tejasashinde/emoji-text-translator/README.md

 ## Overview

-Professional text <-> emoji translator that always ensures child-safe responses, no matter what the input.
+This Skill is a Professional text <-> emoji translator that always ensures child-safe responses, no matter what the input.
 This skill converts English sentences into emojis and emojis back into readable English text, while enforcing strict safety rules for all ages.

 ---